Yasir-Ghunaim/RealtimeOCL/README.md

     pip install avalanche-lib==0.2.0 deepspeed==0.6.7 tensorboardx
 ```

-## Dataset Installation
+## CLOC Installation
 We use CLOC dataset for main experiments.
-To install CLOC,
-please clone the dataset repo and follow the README instructions: https://github.com/IntelLabs/continuallearning/tree/main/CLOC
+To install CLOC, please clone the dataset repo and follow the README instructions: https://github.com/IntelLabs/continuallearning/tree/main/CLOC

+## CLOC Preprocessing
+Downloading CLOC depends on the availability of a large list of image URLs hosted on Flickr server.
+After you download CLOC images, most likely, there will be lots of missing images.
+To ensure fast training time, we recommend removing invalid pointers from the CLOC metadata by following the steps in the notebook "preprocess_CLOC.ipynb"

 ## Usage
 This repo is based on the Avalanche framework.
 We highly recommend skimming over this quick tutorial to understand the basics of Avalanche: